huubexel/Introduction_to_research_methods/FinalProject/README.md

 All the words that have the same effect as "alles" and "niet" are : "alles behalve" "verre van" "geen" "niet", what these words do is they reverse the positive words in negative words and negative words in positive words.

+All zipcodes in the Netherlands have 4 numbers.